 This step is quick and easy.
 First, use a soup ladle to transfer about a cup of milk out of your pot into a glass measuring cup.

-Then, add 3 tablespoons of your store-bought yogurt (or homemade yogurt if you have some already made) and incorporate into the cup of milk.
+Then, add 3 tablespoons of your store-bought yogurt (or homemade yogurt if you have some already made) and incorporate it into the cup of milk.

 Once you've incorporated the cultures, add this mixture back into the rest of the milk and gently incorporate again using a silicone spatula.